CPSCourse-TUM2024/Safety-Layer-for-autonomous-driving-with-Donkeycar/README.md

 This model still blunders on our track, so we implemented the safety layer.
 Read further down for more details.

 ## Safety Layer
+As previously mentioned we have added a safety layer to the DonkeyCar library by adding a special class on the RNN model implementation.
+The layer ensures the car never hits any object on our track and does not cross any lines in case the model would lead it to.

 ### Virtual Track

 ### Updating virtual location
 ### Computing collision
 ### Recovery